-Alaska lawmakers restrict Capitol access over virus concerns
+Governor suspends classes at schools, limits agency visits

+Mike Dunleavy, working with the Alaska Department of Health and Social Services, ordered the suspension of classes and after-school activities from March 16 to March 30.

+Dunleavy also suspended visits to Department of Corrections facilities, Division of Juvenile Justice facilities, the Alaska Military Youth Academy and the Alaska Psychiatric Institute.
+The governor limited visitation to Alaska Pioneer Homes, which house the elderly.

-JUNEAU, Alaska (AP) — Alaska lawmakers on Friday announced plans to restrict access to the Capitol in Juneau amid concerns about the new coronavirus.
+Also on Friday, Alaska lawmakers announced plans to restrict access to the Capitol in Juneau amid concerns about the new coronavirus.

 Access will be limited to lawmakers, legislative employees, members of Gov. Mike Dunleavy’s administration and credentialed journalists.
 In a release, issued by members of a subcommittee appointed to plan for COVID-19, the steps were described as temporary but necessary for health and safety reasons and to help ensure lawmakers can finalize outstanding work.